 2. Dealing with Unregistered and Uncertified ELD Providers

-Make sure your ELD service provider is registered and approved by the FMCSA.
-As you evaluate ELD vendors, ask them to prove to you that they can deliver on each one of the features mentioned as requirements on the ELD Mandate — if they can’t, you won’t be compliant with the ELD mandate.
+Make sure your ELD service provider is on the FMCSA’s list of self-certified ELDs.
+As you evaluate ELD vendors, ask them to prove to you that they can deliver on each one of the technical specifications mentioned in the ELD Mandate.
+Otherwise, you won’t be compliant with the ELD mandate.

 3. Neglecting Important ELD Features